keskival/Web-NFC/README.md

 This sample project was bootstrapped by using the following command: phonegap create Web-NFC

+The WTFPL license applies to all parts not specifically licensed otherwise.

 # Requirements #

 You'll also need Android SDK: